Home Majors Mathematics

 Not sure a 4-year degree is the right path?
 Trade programs in Mathematics offer shorter timelines, lower debt, and strong AI resilience for hands-on careers.

-What's the outlook for a Mathematics degree?
+What's the ROI on a Mathematics degree?

 On average, Mathematics graduates earn 11.6x their in-state tuition over 10 years.
 This is a strong return on investment.